 St David’s Day at Bala Lake Railway

-Celebrate St David’s Day (just one day late) with free travel if you live in North Wales and a reduced fare for others (You will need proof of address to obtain free travel).
+Celebrate St David’s Day with free travel if you live in North Wales and a reduced fare for others (You will need proof of address to obtain free travel).

 Everyone else qualifies for a discount on full return tickets.
 For more details on this beautiful stretch of track, go here.
 RAILWAY